OrbisInc/occ-graphql/README.md

 Run : Occ.GraphQLMiddlewareServer

-A browser should appear , where you can place in
+A browser should appear , where you can place in sample queeries/mutations.

+Copy and paste sample queries from GraphQLSampleQueriesMutations.txt into the sample window.

+As me